County Cricket Ground, Beckenham: Transport

 The ground is around 0.5 mi north of Beckenham town centre with the main entrance on the Worsley Bridge Road.
 The A2015 road runs 220 m to the east of the ground whilst the Mid-Kent railway line is around 300 m to the west.
 Lower Sydenham railway station and New Beckenham railway station, on the Mid-Kent line, Beckenham Hill railway station on the Catford Loop Line and Beckenham Junction station on the Chatham Main Line and Tramlink are all located within 1 mi of the ground.

 The ground is on London Buses route 54 and route 352.
 Around 350 car parking spaces are available on the ground on match days.

 Records on the ground

-As of August 2022, nine first-class, 15 List A and 23 Twenty20 matches have been held at the ground.
-Other than one first-class match between West Indies A and India A in July 2018, all of the matches on the ground have featured Kent as the home team.
-Two women's One Day International matches were held at the ground in 1993 and the ground has been used by Kent's women's side and the South East Stars, one of the eight regional sides in English domestic women's cricket, have played matches on it.
+As of July 2025, nine first-class, 21 List A and 23 Twenty20 men's matches have been held on the ground, most of which have featured Kent as the home team.
+Two women's One Day International matches were held at the ground in 1993, the ground has been used by Kent's women's side, by South East Stars, one of eight regional sides in English domestic women's cricket between 2020 and 2024, and, in 2025, by Surrey women.

 The ground has tended to produce "flat, white wickets" which favour batting and a number of Kent's batting records have been set on the ground.